fkinos/ffkkinos.com/content/projects/ascii_table.md

 F: / ?
 O _ o DEL
 ```

-Using the `-d` or `--dec` flag, it displays the ASCII table with decimal values.
+using the `-d` or `--dec` flag, it displays the ASCII table with decimal values.
 ```
 % ii --dec
   30 40 50 60 70 80 90 100 110 120